ctms

 alpha-foobar-1.2.0-12790c3.zip

 No extra state to maintain, no separate counter.
-The identifier I needed was already there, all I had to do was use it.
+Perfect.